realmohsin/rm-reaction-board/README.md

 Reaction is a text-board that allows users to react to messages in real time.
 It uses [PubNub](https://pubnub.com) to implement the Publish-Subscribe software pattern.

+PubNub allows the creation of a channel that client instances can subscribe and publish to.
+To add something to the message board, an action object is published to the channel.
+Each subscribed client receives that action and dispatches it to their own reducer.

 ### 🚀 Quick start

 1. Start development server.